SA9102/Minesweeper/README.md

 # Minesweeper-in-development-

-Minesweeper game currently in development using Python and Pygame.
+Minesweeper game using Python and Pygame.

 All code is by me.

-## Info

-- Still cannot win game yet

 ## Change Log